helenalabs/working-with-ai-principles/README.md

 # A Personal Principle

-I treat AI not as an authority, but as a thinking partner — a system for expanding perspective, exploring ideas, and clarifying complexity.
+I treat AI not as an authority, but as a sparring partner — a system for expanding perspective, exploring ideas, and clarifying complexity.

 I value dialogue that is clear, grounded, and iterative.
 Complex ideas should unfold in steps, not overwhelm in volume.